AntiS3/HAR-Analysis/codebook.md

 ##### Conventions
 ================

-Features conventions works as follows:
+###### Origin of the measurements:

 1. The accelerometer(Acc)
 2. The gyroscope (Gyro)

-A sufix '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+###### How the time measurements have been processed determines:

-The prefix 't' denote time
+1. The prefix 't' to denote time.
-The prefix 'f' denote frequency domain signals (calculated by using a FFT - Fast Fourier Transform -).
+2. The prefix 'f' to denote frequency domain signals (calculated by using a FFT - Fast Fourier Transform -).

-The acceleration signal were separated into body and gravity acceleration signals (tBodyAcc and tGravityAcc)
+###### The acceleration signal were separated into

+1. Body acceleration signal (tBodyAcc)
+2. Gravity acceleration signal (tGravityAcc)

+###### A sufix '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+###### How signals were obtained

-The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)
+1. The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+2. The magnitude of these signals (calculated using the Euclidean norm) to get:
+2.1. tBodyAccMag
+2.2. tGravityAccMag
+2.3. tBodyAccJerkMag
+2.4. tBodyGyroMag
+2.5. tBodyGyroJerkMag

-The variables of interest considered are:
+###### The variables of interest have been marked as follows:

-1. The mean -mean()
+1. The mean - mean()
-2. The standard Deviation -std()
+2. The standard Deviation - std()

-The following are the 66 features (in alphabetical order) reported by the file 'tidydata.txt', ordered by Subjects and Activities:
+The list of the 66 features (in alphabetical order) reported by the file 'tidydata.txt', ordered by Subjects and Activities:

 "fBodyAcc-mean()-X"